 - Share practices of spiritual formation and explore spiritual disciplines

-Expectations for MDiv Connect Students
+Expectations for Master of Divinity Connect Students

 Participating in an online course requires equipment and a discipline of study that is different from those of a face-to-face course.